higgs-neurips-23/HiGGs/README.md

 This implementation makes use of DiGress (https://github.com/cvignac/DiGress) as well as our variant implementation for edge prediction edge-DiGress.

 ## Download the data
-  - SBM data available at https://github.com/KarolisMart/SPECTRE/tree/main/data
+  - We use the SBM graph data from Martinkus et al., available at https://github.com/KarolisMart/SPECTRE/tree/main/data
-  - Cora and Facebook graphs are downloaded in-code during training or sampling
+  - The Cora and Facebook graphs we use are downloaded in-code during training or sampling, and are available from SNAP at https://snap.stanford.edu/data/

 ## Running Code
  - Pre-trained models for each dataset can be downloaded using `download_models.sh`